 This Recommendation is out of date

-It has been replaced by the following: Hearing Loss in Older Adults: Screening (2012)
+It has been replaced by the following: Screening for Hearing Loss in Older Adults (2021)

 |Older adults||Screening older adults for hearing impairment by periodically questioning them about their hearing, counseling them about the availability of hearing aid devices, and making referrals for abnormalities when appropriate, is recommended.||B|

 |Asymptomatic newborns||There is insufficient evidence to recommend for or against routine screening of asymptomatic neonates for hearing impairment using evoked oto-acoustic emission (EOE) testing or auditory brainstem response (ABR).||C|